-Ferrar is shown in front of the church at Leighton Bromswold that he built on George Herbert‘s behalf, to the poet‘s specification.
+Ferrar is shown in front of the chapel at Little Gidding, where he established a religious community in 1626.
 Ferrar was executor of Herbert‘s will, and published his poetry.

 George Herbert died of consumption on 1 March 1633.
 A simple cross on the north wall commemorates him with the initials GH and 1632 (dated according to the Julian Calendar).

 The poet had the old rectory opposite the church rebuilt, and his own words carved on the gable:

 A new house to thy

 And then my labour’s

 Whilst much of the church has been rebuilt, most of the south wall is original, as is the bell and the door through which you enter.

 A friend of Francis Bacon and Johne Donne, Herbert’s poetry expressed the metaphysical complications of the spiritual life and was mostly published posthumously in The Temple (1633).

 In a note written from his death bed, Herbert told Ferrar that he was sending him his writings, which he described as:

 "a picture of the many spiritual conflicts that have passed betwixt God and my soul"